Five Dungeons and Dragons Online Monsters for Newbies

 Hellhounds and Hobgoblins

-- Fire resistance.
-Hobgoblin casters frequently cast fire spells.
-If you run into a large mob of hobgoblins, and they have multiple arcane casters, you will get badly damaged by fire while you are trying to fight their melee attackers.
+- Fire or cold resistance.
+Hobgoblin casters frequently cast fire and cold spells (this is dependent on monster level of caster).
+If you run into a large mob of hobgoblins, and they have multiple arcane casters, you will get badly damaged by fire or ice while you are trying to fight their melee attackers.
 Hellhounds breathe fire as their main attack.
-They claw and bite, but its their fire that will do the most damage, if you don't have any fire resistance.
-Use potions, items, or spells to get some fire resistance up before engaging these foes.
+They claw and bite, but it is their fire that will do the most damage if you don't have any fire resistance.
+Use potions, items, or spells to get some fire resistance (or cold resistance) up before engaging these foes.

 - Listen.
 Having somebody in the party with a high listen skill is important because hobgoblins and hellhounds both are able to hide in shadows more than ably.
-With hellhounds, there can really be problems, because they like to sneak into the midst of a party and then light them up like barbecue.
+Hellhounds like to sneak into the midst of a party and then light them up like barbecue.

 - Use mind control.
-Hobgoblins can be charmed by casters with high intelligence or high level.
+Hobgoblins can be charmed by casters with high DC (difficulty class) or high level.
 Low level casters will see some success charming them, too.
-The best way to fight hobgoblins is to cast charm person, or charm monster, on them.
-This will cause them to immediately attack one of their clansmen, or other monsters traveling with them.
+The best way to fight hobgoblins is to cast charm person or charm monster on them.
+This will cause them to immediately attack one of their clansmen, or even other monsters traveling with them.

 Rust monsters are one of the few creatures in the Eberron game world that can cause experienced adventurers to choose avoidance rather than a fight.
 They aren't particularly harmful to adventurers themselves, but, as their name implies, they eat metal.

-Getting a treasure reward for defeating a rust monster is unlikely, at best.
-This lends to the general opinion among those that use metal weapons, or armor, that it would be better if "someone else" took care of the rust monsters.
+Getting a treasure reward for defeating a rust monster is unlikely.
+This lends to the general opinion among those that use metal weapons or armor that it would be better if "someone else" took care of the rust monsters.
 The creatures have the unique ability to cause some pretty hilarious moments among adventure groups.